 If you are a stockholder of record (your shares are registered directly in your name with our transfer agent), you may vote by proxy, via the Internet, or by mail by following the instructions provided on the proxy card.
-Stockholders of record who attend the Meeting may vote in person by obtaining a ballot from the inspector of elections.
-Please be prepared to present photo identification for admittance to the Meeting.
+Stockholders also may attend the virtual meeting and vote electronically.